Redtech0inc/TDGameLib/README.md

 >table: will return all values from the given place on in the hierarchy or self.gameMEM if place is nil

 <b>If Unsuccessful:</b><br>
->string: returns a string as 2nd return value when the value could not be found (helpful if output is error: attempted to perform arithmetic on table value)
+>string: returns an error as a string when the value could not be found (helpful for debugging)

 <br>